ribonsamr/Itemcatalog/readme.md

 # Item Catalog Project
+The project uses [KnockoutJS](https://knockoutjs.com) library to handle the front-end at `static/base.js`.
+Ajax is used to handle requests with the Flask back-end.

 ## Installation
 You can quickly install the website by running `./install.sh`, this install file will do all the work needed to run this website.
 Then you can run the website: `python3 main.py`